lucitemple/deposit_calculator/README.md

 ## How to run

-1. Clone the project from github `git clone XXXX`
+1. Clone the project from github `git clone git@github.com:lucitemple/deposit_calculator.git`
 2. Navigate into the project directory `cd deposit_calculator`
 3. Install any dependencies and `bundle install`
 4. Open a rails console `bin/rails c`